Here are 17 frozen homemade dog treats that are canine-safe and friendly to help keep your dog cool when the temperatures are up.

 Look how happy this doggo is with these blueberry pupsicles!
 The “stick” is a rawhide treat, but you could use a carrot stick, too.

 And speaking of blueberries, make another healthy snack: frozen coconut oil and blueberry dog treats.
-They’re so good for your dog!
+They’re so good for your dog, and absolutely delicious, too!

 These patriotic ice pop dog treats are great for the 4th of July, but let’s be honest… your dog will gobble them up any time of year!
-The treats get their pretty colors from strawberries and blueberries.
+The treats get their pretty colors from strawberries and blueberries mixed into yogurt.

 Frozen PB&J treats will be eaten swiftly.
 Don’t use actual jelly… there’s too much sugar for dogs.
 A combination of strawberries and blueberries and peanut butter is almost the same thing.

-Here’s another healthy coconut oil treat: Peanut butter and coconut oil dog treats!
+Here’s another healthy coconut oil dog treat: Peanut butter and coconut oil dog treats!
 Won’t your dog just love them?
 These can also be given as a treat or can be added to your dog’s food as a food topper.

-Which of these tasty treats do you plan to make for your dog?
+Which of these tasty dog treats do you plan to make for your dog?

-If you liked these frozen dog treats, you’ll also want to read:
+If you liked these frozen dog treats, then you’ll also want to read:

 - 15 DIY Dog Treats to Pamper Your Pooch